brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 2.4.0
     - [Feature] Added the method analysis to the recursion detection, to prevent analysing the same methods over and over again.
-    - [Feature] Added Javascript optimisation for very large output.
+    - [Feature] Added JS optimisation for very large output.
-    - [Feature] Added mimetype analysis for strings.
+    - [Feature] Added mime type analysis for strings.
     - [Feature] Added variable resolving to the fluid debugger.
-    - [Feature] Added prosessing class for "other" variable types.
+    - [Feature] Added processing class for "other" variable types.
-    - [Feature] Added info button to the hans skin, to replace the somewhat intrusive hover info.
+    - [Feature] Added info button to the Hans skin, to replace the somewhat intrusive hover info.
-    - [Feature] Added a special analysis for the dataviewer values in fluid.
+    - [Feature] Added a special analysis for the DataViewer values in fluid.
     - [Change] Moved the overwrites from the GLOBALS to a static class
-    - [Change] Prettified the display of sourcecode in the backtrace in the smoky grey skin.
+    - [Change] Prettified the display of source code in the backtrace in the smoky grey skin.
     - [Change] Removed the option for the automatic registration of the fatal error handler.
     - [Change] Lots of micro optimizations.
     - [Change] Simplified array analysis is now configurable.
     - [Change] Renamed the 'Backtrace' config group to 'pruneOutput'.
     - [Change] Updated to TYPO3 9.0
     - [Change] Updated to PHP 7.2
-    - [Bugfix] Minimise CSS interference from the hosting cms with marked text.
+    - [Bugfix] Minimise CSS interference from the hosting CMS with marked text.
-    - [Bugfix] Disabling via sourcecode works again.
+    - [Bugfix] Disabling via source code works again.
     - [Bugfix] Removed the special backtrace configuration, which resulted in a output overkill, crashing the backtrace.
     - [Bugfix] Removed the comma in the method parameter analysis.
     - [Bugfix] Fixed in issue, where the correct nesting level was not set correctly, resulting in output overkill.